2026 local elections – and actions for YOU

 What do we mean by a safe, connected cycle network in Islington ?
 We want to encourage active travel by making cycling safe, convenient, fun and accessible to all and in particular

-* a global road safety strategy aiming to eliminate all traffic fatalities and serious injuries
+* a global road safety strategy aiming to eliminate all traffic fatalities and serious injuries.
+The London Mayor has an objective of reaching this by 2041 which for us is too many avoidable and tragic deaths.

 The council declared a climate emergency in June 2019, recognising the need to drastically reduce carbon emissions in the borough and making a pledge to work towards being a net zero borough by 2030.
 Reminder, that’s only four years away.
 To make that in any way meaningful, active travel such as wheeling, walking and cycling needs to increase and the use of private vehicles for the majority for short trips, discouraged.
 Car ownership in Islington is around 33%.